saduf/test_readme/README.md

 This is a proposed method to organize the data as shown on step 3, the goal is to expand the dataset provided for the competiton with the relevant synsets from ImageNet Fall11 dataset.

-**Note:** If you want to fine tune your model with you own data you can skip this step and continue on step 3.
+**Note:** If you want to fine tune a model with you own data you can skip this step and continue from step 3.

 1. Decompress all the synsets into a training directory.
-An example on how to do it can be found next; please make sure to update the location where all the synsets.tar files are located.
+An example on how to do it can be found next; please make sure to update the location where the synsets.tar file is located.
 ```
 python prepare_data/untar_synsets.py
 ```